RRIOPEL18/portfolio/_archaic-records/seasons.md

 </div>

 <p class="push-0">
 'Seasons' was initially hand drawn as a sort of stream-of-consciousness meditative practice.
 The masks depict a dramatic change in emotion as an analogy for the change in climate.
-Axel wanted to visually display the drastic changes in his life around the time of this albums release.
+Axel wanted to exhibit significant changes that took place around the time of this albums release.
 </p>